morris-frank/uva-rl-reproducibility/docs/index.md

 In this blog post we want to investigate the effectiveness of using the semi-gradient and the full-gradient updates for a deep value function approximator in Temporal-difference learning in different environments.

+Most TD-control methods using function approximation, will have an update of the model weights only using the semi-gradient ignoring the gradient of the TD-target.
+This seems unjustifiable as therefore our gradient update is not actually the gradient of any target goal.
+As such arises the question if ignoring the missing gradient of the TD error changes convergence properties of our model during training.

 ## Background